AP English Literature

 Instructor: Kay ben-Avraham (misskayAP@gmail.com)

-If you are an eleventh or twelfth grader looking for a highly interactive class to cultivate your interest and aptitude for literary studies, this class is for you!
+If you are a high-schooler looking for a highly interactive class to cultivate your interest and aptitude for literary studies, this class is for you!
 This course will help you learn to appreciate—and, more challenging, articulate—the subtleties and complexities of language through close readings of poetry, drama, short stories, novels, essays of the English canon, and People magazine.
 (That last one was just to check that you’re awake.)

 Our class has avid readers and competent writers—courageous enough to share their opinions and writings with classmates, and courteous enough to respond to others in a manner which fosters intellectual exploration and debate.
 We enjoy a lively discussion of ideas, and we work towards the effective formulation of those ideas in written form.
+I encourage a great deal of peer feedback throughout the course, so students graduate having not only honed their writing skills but also those required for editing.
 In this community of scholars, students find not only literature, but also friendship!

 Although the focus of this class is the adoration of books—more commonly known as “the study of literature”—we also prepare for the challenging AP exam in May.
 You can expect to gain a vocabulary of literary terms as well as a familiarity with test-taking skills and strategies.
 Too, you will develop independence of judgment, a capacity for critical reading, and a strong, clear voice as a writer—skills that will stand you in good stead when pursuing an undergraduate degree (and, truly, in any profession you pursue!).
 You will participate in reading that fully engages both the intellect and the imagination.
 By the end of the course, the quality and depth of your writing will have increased and be characterized by confidence and insight.